 Mickey, you speak the truth.
-Allow me, a humble chihuahua, to arm you for battle with the facts, so that you can make your case to your boss that a capital campaign website is indeed important.
-I’ll also share the important parts of the campaign website, and tell you how to get one made quickly and inexpensively!
+Allow me, a humble chihuahua, to arm you for battle with the best practices for online fundraising, so that you can make your case to your boss that a capital campaign website is indeed important.
+I’ll also share the important parts of fundraising campaigns , and tell you how to get setup to receive online donations with a capital campaign website inexpensively!

 Anatomy of a Successful Capital Campaign Website

-First, let’s take a look at the components of a solid capital campaign website.
-When you see the various features required, it quickly becomes clear that cramming all of this in your existing website makes little sense.
+To get started on your fundraising success, let’s take a look at the components of a solid capital campaign website.
+When you see the various features required, it quickly becomes clear that cramming all of this in your existing website makes little sense..

 The campaign website should include:

 (What are we doing?)

 Include an online presentation of your plan, expanded to include all the stuff that wouldn’t fit in the brochure, such as additional copy, renderings, a site plan, etc.

 The campaign prayer (or mission statement for secular efforts) should be prominently displayed to keep the “real” focus ever-present.

 A progress bar shows your campaign goal (and challenge goal, if you have one) and tracks progress towards (and beyond) those benchmarks.
 The progress bar should be structured so that it can be activated only after the kickoff, with advance gifts in hand.

 Donors don’t give as much if there is uncertainty.
 A good Q+A anticipates common questions and responds quickly to new donors, keeping any misinformation in check and ensuring no question goes unanswered.